-1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014)
+&lt;sup>1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies 2nd Edition (2024)

-2 All academic credit awarded as a result of study at the University adheres to the QAA Higher education credit framework for England (2021).
+&lt;sup>2 All academic credit awarded as a result of study at the University adheres to the QAA Higher education credit framework for England (2021).

-3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
+&lt;sup>3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
 The length of the part-time course is variable and dependent upon the intensity of study.
-Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate Awards (2022).
+Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate Awards (2023).

-Awards (2022).
+Awards (2023).

-Details of standard entry requirements can be found in the Admissions Policy (2022) and further details about Disclosure and Barring Checks (DBS) can be found on the University's DBS webpage.
+Details of standard entry requirements can be found in the Admissions Policy (2023) and further details about Disclosure and Barring Checks (DBS) can be found on the University's DBS webpage.

-5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the Admissions Policy (2022).
+&lt;sup>5 The University reserves the right to make changes to course content, structure, teaching and assessment as outlined in the Admissions Policy (2023).